10 Ways to Enjoy the Arts on San Juan Island

 The Saturday Farmer’s Market in the heart of Friday Harbor showcases not only the island’s food bounty, there is always live music, plenty of ready-to eat food (like Paella, yumm!) and booths by island jewelers, potters, painters and photographers.

-4. Waterworks Gallery
+4. Windy Gallery & Studios

 Image